Gaining Real World Experience

 - Web-band portals and dashboards

-To prepare yourself for MIS 696H - we suggest that by the end of your second semester you will have identified your topic, defined the scope of your project, and found a faculty project advisor.
+To prepare yourself for your project - we suggest that by the end of your second semester you will have identified your topic, defined the scope of your project, and found a faculty project adviser.